Troubling encounters with police fuel fear, distrust among some groups | CBC News

 "Anxiety, depression, fear, feeling unsafe because they've had an encounter with the police, avoiding areas — these kinds of consequences we don't often talk about, but they're very, very real and significant.
 So I think we need to think about those."

-The report doesn't claim to reflect the experience of the wider population, but in a way that's the point: while many of us will go our whole lives without a negative run-in with a police officer, members of certain communities report experiencing such incidents frequently.
+The report doesn't claim to reflect the experience of the wider population, but in a way that's the point: while many residents will go our whole lives without a negative run-in with a police officer, members of certain communities report experiencing such incidents frequently.

+"The focus was very much on racialized, Indigenous and socially marginalized individuals, so it was very much a targeted recruitment," Bruckert said.

 Good intentions, little change